ssp-007/gitDemo/README.md

 # gitDemo
-This is a demo repository to get started with GIt.
+This is a demo repository to get started with Git.